United States of America

 is the sole member of the family Rhineuridae.

-Amphibians exclusive to the U.S. include the Alabama Waterdog (EDGE),
+Amphibians exclusive to the U.S. include the Black Warrior Waterdog (Outdoor

 the Houston Toad (TPWD),

-An impressve endemic freshwater fish fauna includes the Apache Trout (AZGFD),
+An impressve endemic freshwater fish fauna includes the Apache Trout (CBD),

 the Guadalupe Bass (Texas